Owen C. Pell ’80, LLD ’11, chair

 Needle received a Bachelor of Arts in physics from Binghamton University and a Doctor of Medicine from the State University of New York, Downstate Medical Center.
 He performed his residency in pediatrics at Kings County Hospital in Brooklyn, N.Y., and his pediatric hematology/oncology fellowship at the Fred Hutchinson Cancer Center in Seattle and the University of Texas, MD Anderson Cancer Center in Houston.

-Nocciolino, winner of multiple Tony Awards, serves as president and CEO of NAC Entertainment Ltd. The entertainment and theatrical company, based and founded in Binghamton, specializes in the presentation of National Touring Broadway shows in New York (Buffalo, Rochester, Syracuse, Binghamton, Elmira, Utica, Albany) and Pennsylvania (Scranton and Erie).
+Tony Award winner Nocciolino serves as president and CEO of NAC Entertainment Ltd., a company based and founded in Binghamton.
+The entertainment and theatrical company specializes in the presentation of National Touring Broadway shows in New York (Buffalo, Rochester, Syracuse, Binghamton, Elmira, Utica, Albany) and Pennsylvania (Scranton and Erie).

-In addition to directing the Broadway subscription seasons in these cities, Nocciolino is also responsible for producing and co-producing Broadway shows on Broadway and national touring shows across the country.
+In addition to directing the Broadway subscription seasons in these cities, Nocciolino also produces and co-produces Broadway shows on Broadway and national touring shows across the country.

 Nocciolino has been a Tony Award voting member since 1982.
-He serves as co-chair of the Intra-Industry/Road Presenters Committee and vice chair of the road of The Broadway League (the national trade association for the Broadway industry).
-He is a founding member and chair of the National Touring Theatre Council and a founding member and past president of the Independent Presenters Network.
+He serves as co-chair of the Intra-Industry/Road Presenters Committee and as vice chair of the road of The Broadway League (the national trade association for the Broadway industry).
+He is a founding member and chair of the National Touring Theatre Council and a founding member and past president of the Independent Presenters Network (IPN).